Alejandro-Fuste/NodeJS_README/develop/README.md

 AS A developer

 I WANT a README generator

-SO THAT I can easily generate a good README for a new project
+SO THAT I can easily put together a good README for a new project

 ```